mcfnord/cem/src/sforce.md

   - **Used daily?:** No.
   - **Self-rating:** 6
-  - **Comments:** I don't use this stuff daily, but still rate myself competently, because I speak XML, and because I've worked closely with DocStudio, the XML-based content management behind MSDN.
+  - **Comments:** I don't use this stuff daily, but still rate myself competently, because I've written in the XML-based DocStudio content model, which powers MSDN.
 I've also used AuthorIT, which tags chunks.
-I've done a lot of non-documentation XML, and a lot of documentation.
-And I've implemented chunk insertion in this platform, where I'm writing to you now.
+I've also implemented chunk insertion in this platform, where I'm writing to you now.
-You can learn more about this platform by following the links at the end of this page.
+I've linked to that source code at the end of this document.

 ### Image editing/creation software